kvnxp/mongoBackupApp/README.md

 ## Features
 - Backup MongoDB collections to JSON files
 - Restore collections from JSON files
-- Environment variable support for MongoDB connection
+- Interactive menu for selecting and saving MongoDB connections
+- No environment variables required; connection URLs are managed via the app menu
-- Organized backup structure by environment and collection
+- Organized backup structure by project, database, and collection

 ## Project Structure
 ```